Senate Chairman Visits CPO Complex - UrduPoint

 Senate Chairman Visits CPO Complex

-MULTAN, (UrduPoint / Pakistan Point News - 30th Sep, 2024) Senate Chairman Syed Yusuf Raza Gilani paid a visit to newly constructed CPO Complex at Katchery road, here on Monday.
+MULTAN, (UrduPoint / Pakistan Point News - 1st Oct, 2024) Senate Chairman Syed Yusuf Raza Gilani on Tuesday visited the newly-constructed

-City Police Officer, Sadiq Ali Dogar, SSP Operation, Hassan Raza Khakhi, DSP Jaffer among senior police officers received the Senate Chairman.
+City Police Officer (CPO) Sadiq Ali Dogar, SSP Operation Hassan Raza Khakhi, DSP Ali Jaffer

-The CPO made the Senate Chairman a brief visit to all departments constructed at different floors in the complex.

-He said the digitalized system helped centralization of the policing system that was earlier scattered at different offices situated different parts of the city.

-Sadiq Ali Dogar hailed role of SSP Operation as well for centralizing the system.

-Yusuf Raza Gilani expressed satisfaction over the modern centralised system at the CPO Office.
+Yusuf Raza Gilani expressed satisfaction over converting the CPO Office in accordance with

 Recent Stories